 Today's CIA initials represent the words "Christians in action."

-- The current budget for Bishop John T Walker School for Boys is: $1 million to $3 million
+- The current budget for Bishop John T. Walker School for Boys is: $3 million or higher

 - $500k to $1 million